-In a Bachelor of Science in Logistics and Supply Chain Management program, students explore the business aspects of the transportation, distribution and warehousing activities of various corporations.
+In a 4-year Bachelor of Science in Logistics and Supply Chain Management program, students explore the business aspects of the transportation, distribution and warehousing activities of various corporations.
 To enroll, students are required to have earned a high school diploma or its GED equivalent.

 - Financial analysis

 - Organizational behavior

 - Logistics planning